 So you’ve put your heart and soul into your home business, and it is now thriving after multiple years of struggle into self-sufficient enterprise with growing revenues that invite promising projections.
 Yet, as happens to so many of us, just when one part of your life is thriving, another part gives way.
-I, of course, speak of the unfortunate end of a marriage.
+I, of course, speak of getting divorced.

-Just because your marriage has come to a premature end, does not mean that you want to blow up your whole life—if fact, after your children, I imagine that home business you invested so much time and energy into is your biggest concern.
+Just because your marriage has come to a premature end and you’re getting divorced, does not mean that you want to blow up your whole life—if fact, after your children, I imagine that home business you invested so much time and energy into is your biggest concern.

 I am going to make an assumption that most of the folks reading this article started their home business after entering into a marriage.
 If this happens to not describe your situation (like you inherited a business from your family that has been passed down for generations), these ideas do not apply in the same manner.

 Further, practicing divorce law here in the thriving metropolis that is Las Vegas, my analysis will be done through the prism of Nevada law.
 Note: if you live in another state, said state may have different divorce statutes from which this analysis would not apply.